Staples Inc.: History

-Attempted merger with Office Depot; sale of UK division
+Attempted merger with Office Depot; sale of UK stores and European division

 On March 6, 2014, Staples announced it would close up to 225 stores in North America by the end of 2015, in order to cut $500 million in costs annually, and focus more on e-commerce.

 On February 4, 2015, Staples announced a plan to once again acquire Office Depot, which itself had recently acquired OfficeMax in a bid to compete against Staples.
 CEO Ron Sargent stated that this purchase would "[enable] Staples to provide more value to customers, and more effectively compete in a rapidly evolving competitive environment", and would result in at least $1 billion in "cost synergies" within three years.

 It was reported that the deal could face antitrust scrutiny for its monopolization of the office supply market unless growing competition against online retailers is considered a factor as well.
 In December, the FTC filed a lawsuit to halt the merger, arguing it would harm competition in the commercial office supply market. and as of January 2016, the FTC has not changed its stance.

 At the end of January 2016, Staples announced it would lay off hundreds of workers at its headquarters.
 Some analysts saw the layoffs as a preemptive tactic in case the merger did not receive regulatory approval from the Federal Trade Commission.
 On May 10, 2016, the U.S. District Court for the District of Columbia granted the FTC a preliminary injunction against the merger.
 As a result, the sale was called off, and Staples was required to pay a $250 million breakup fee.

 In November 2016, it was announced that Staples had sold its 106 British stores to Hilco Capital for a "nominal" amount, as part of an effort to streamline its international operations following the failed merger.
 Hilco stated that it would discontinue the Staples brand in the region; the stores were rebranded as "Office Outlet", a new brand retaining the Staples chain's red and white color scheme.
 In August 2018, the chain closed some stores under a company voluntary arrangement, and underwent a management buyout the following month.
 In March 2019, Office Outlet went into administration, citing that it had "recently experienced a reduction in credit from key suppliers, given the economic outlook which has severely impacted the financial position of the company."